 Use a Thermapen to check the internal temp, and when you're 10 degrees from the target temp, pull it!
 The reverse seared ribeye's internal temperature will continue to rise while it's resting.
 Let your steak rest for at least ten minutes.
 If its a thicker cut of meat you can let it rest for up to 20 minutes.

 Resting the steak allows all the juices in the meat to redistribute, giving you tasty flavor throughout.

 How to Know When Your Steak is Done

 There are a lot of different ways to know when your steak is ready to come off the grill, but the most reliable way is to use an instant-read meat thermometer.

-I use a Thermoworks Thermapen MK4, and I love it.
+I use a Thermoworks Thermapen ONE, and I love it.
 The temperature readout is almost instant.
 Anytime I make steaks I get a quick internal temp readout using my Thermapen after 45 minutes of taking on smoke, and then after the first flip.

 I pull my steaks at 125 degrees for medium-rare, and I pull my wife's steaks at 140.
 The Thermapen makes it easy to know EXACTLY what the temp is.